raphaelsc/Am-I-affected-by-Meltdown/README.md

 *** Only works on Linux for now ***

+NOTE: meltdown-checker currently requires user to have a modern cpu with TSX (Transactional Synchronization Extensions).

 #### How it works?
 It works by using */proc/kallsyms* to find system call table and checking whether the address of a system call found by exploiting MELTDOWN match the respective one in */proc/kallsyms*.